Linda Wells (softball)

-Linda Marie Wells (born December 13, 1949) is a former American softball coach.
+Linda Marie Wells (born December 13, 1949) is an American former softball coach.
 She previously served as the head coach for the Minnesota Golden Gophers softball and Arizona State Sun Devils softball teams.

 Playing career

 Wells was a three-sport athlete in high school, and played softball, volleyball, basketball, tennis and field hockey while at Southeast Missouri State University.
 She Played professionally from 1975 to 1979, serving as player-coach for the Chicago Ravens and St. Louis Hummers.

 Coaching career

 Minnesota

 Wells started the Minnesota Golden Gophers softball program in 1974.
 She served as the head coach for the Gophers from 1974 to 1989, missing the 1976 season due to attending medical school at Saint Louis University.
 She was named the Big Ten Conference Softball Coach of the Year in 1988 after leading her team to a 31–25 record and the Big Ten Conference Championship.
 During her career at Minnesota she posted a 350–264–1 record.

 She served as the Minnesota Golden Gophers women's basketball coach for the 1973–74 season, and an assistant coach from 1974 to 1977.
 She also served as the Minnesota Golden Gophers women's volleyball coach in 1974, and from 1977 to 1981.
 Her 1978 volleyball squad won an unofficial Big Ten title and her 1981 squad placed seventh at the AIAW National Championships.